-You may also find many options through debt counseling services, something many people turn to when they see that their credit card debt exceeds their income.
-Debt counselors can help you choose the option that makes most sense for your lifestyle and needs.
+You may also find many options through debt counseling services, something many people turn to when they need help managing their credit card debt.
+Debt counselors can help you choose the option that makes the most sense for your lifestyle and needs.

 - Debt counselors will aim to consolidate all of your credit card debt into a single payment, making it easier to manage and include in a budget.

 Cons of debt counseling services